Point of View

 Station CRM

 There's a particular kind of broker office that looks the same across every major market.
-Legal pad on the desk, post-it notes around the monitor, a color-coded spreadsheet that's half accurate, and a memory that's carrying more active context than any system ever could.
+Legal pad on the desk, post-it notes around the monitor, and a color-coded spreadsheet that's half accurate.
+A memory carrying more active context than any system ever could.

-The shift happening now isn't about adding more software.
+The shift happening in CRE brokerage right now isn't about adding more software.
 It's about moving the operational weight out of your head and into a system that can actually hold it.
-Here's what that looks like in practice.
+This is the complete read on what that looks like in 2026, across every part of the daily workflow.

 Tracking Deals